 If you want to have a common last name, send an application for a change of name to the Local Registry Office.

-Information on matters related to children of parents who are in a common-law relationship is available here
+Information on matters related to children of parents who are in a common-law relationship

 If you and your partner permanently live in the same accommodation, you belong to the same household.
 This is significant, for example, when applying for housing allowance from Kela.